 Suspension from Leadership Positions: Students placed on suspension of leadership may not hold certain student leadership positions, including Resident Assistant, Orientation Ambassador, Associated Student Government, leadership role on a club or organization, or hold any other major student leadership position (as determined by the Vice President of Student Affairs) for the duration of the suspension.
 Furthermore, in consultation with Athletics, students may be restricted from participation in varsity athletics during this period.

-Suspension from Non-Academic Activities - Students may be suspended from non-academic activities including but not limited to participation in varsity athletics, intramurals, student activities or prohibited from the campus with the exception of assigned class times.
+Suspension from Non-Academic Activities: Students may be suspended from non-academic activities including but not limited to participation in varsity athletics, intramurals, and student activities or prohibited from the campus with the exception of assigned class times.

 Students who do not complete their assigned sanctions may face additional student conduct action, including but not limited to fines, additional sanctions, and/or additional conduct charges, specifically “failure to comply”.

 General Notice of Community Standards